BlahBlahTK/Real-Estate-Listing/Documents/README.md

 ## AI Tools Used

-1.ChatGPT (GPT-4): For generating boilerplate code, API routes, and React components 2.GitHub Copilot: For code completions and suggestions while implementing features 3.Codeium: For alternative suggestions and code explanations
+1.ChatGPT (GPT-4): For generating boilerplate code, API routes, and React components.<br>
+2.GitHub Copilot: For code completions and suggestions while implementing features.<br>
+3.Codeium: For alternative suggestions and code explanations.

 ## Backend Implementation with AI